victoryg739/Data-Science-SC1015-MiniProject/README.md

 - Can we predict stock prices with online comments/trends on social media?

 **Solution Approach**
-- By using classification model to check whether r/wallstreetbets post there can dedicate stock prices.
+- By using classification model to check whether r/wallstreetbets post there can dictate stock prices.

 ---